Learn How to Grow Oregano Plant in Pots to enjoy the fresh aromatic sprigs in your Italian and Greek dishes!

 Also Read: How to Get Rid of Spider Mites

-- Never pick more than 2/3 of plant size.
+- Never pick more than 2/3 of the plant size at once.

-- The leaves somewhat lose their flavor after flowering so harvest it before it sets bloom, or keep removing the flowers.
+- The leaves somewhat lose their best flavor after flowering, so harvest it before it sets bloom, or keep removing the flowers.

 - You can also save and store the dried leaves in an airtight jar.
 Learn how to preserve herbs here.